 David Jansen has an innate ability to synthesize complex building programs with innovative design solutions.

-David first joined Adamson in 1977 and worked at the firm until 1985.
-He returned as a Principal in 1996.
+David first joined Adamson in 1977 and remained with the firm until 1985.
+He returned as a Principal in 1996 and transitioned to a Special Consultant role in 2022.
 He holds a Bachelor of Architecture and Bachelor of Environmental Studies from the University of Waterloo.